elementary-Inc/blog/_posts/2019-12-03-introducing-elementary-os-5-1-hera.md

 #### And More…

-Photos shows a checkerboard behind translucent images and has improved dialogs throughout.
-Calculator has better decimal localization.
-Screenshot closes with the <kbd>Esc</kbd> key.
-Every app has improved translations across nearly every language.
+Several other core apps have seen smaller improvements for Hera.
+For example, Calculator has better decimal localization, and Screenshot closes with the <kbd>Esc</kbd> key.
+Plus, every app has improved translations across nearly every language.

 ### Desktop